a2liu/aps-test-cases/README.md

 that file, and it'll work both with the runner and with Gradescope.

 ### Examples

 #### Standard Input
-If your source file is at `/home/aliu/code/aps/hw3/Polish.java`
+If your source file is at `/home/aliu/code/aps/hw8/Kou.java`, this repository is at `/home/aliu/code/aps/aps-test-cases`, and the current directory is `/home/aliu/code/aps`:

 ```
-python3 test.py /home/aliu/code/aps/hw3/Polish.java
+python3 test.py hw8/Kou.java
 ```

 will compile the program and run it using standard input.
 You'll have the option to save your run as a test case.
-If you say yes, you'll ge this prompt:
+If you say yes, you'll get this prompt:

 ```
 Where should this test case by stored?